 Given the prolonged postponement of well intervention jobs in the region, the demand for equipment is about to go up, as more jobs need to be conducted and the backlog of jobs must be cleared.

-Owing to the relatively low entry barriers and simple technology, the market is very competitive with a large amount of players, of various sizes, fragmented around the world and across the value chain.
+Owing to the relatively low entry barriers and simple technology, the market is very competitive with a large number of players, of various sizes, fragmented around the world and across the value chain.
 While some companies are fully integrated to provide the whole spectrum of well intervention services, others are likely to specialise in small segments of it on a regional basis.
 The majority of coiled tubing equipment is manufactured by third parties who do not provide coiled tubing services directly.

 Below is the growth rate of the units over the last 10 years.
 Middle East exhibited the lowest increase (153%).
 Change dynamics in global count of coiled tubing units, 2005 vs. 2015 vs. 2016 (Source: ICoTA).
 While most of the regions exhibited either a decline or a small increase in count, Middle East region witnessed the highest increase of 20% in CT units from 209 in 2015 to 258 in 2016.